na-na-hi/renget/archive/oaicards.md

 #####Prompts

-I won't go too much into detail since the [Tavern4retards guide](https://rentry.org/Tavern4Retards#system-prompts-generation-settings) already has a very good section on writing prompts.
+Please check out the prompts section on [Tavern4retards guide](https://rentry.org/Tavern4Retards#system-prompts-generation-settings).

 The system prompt is the first message injected to your chat history.
 It stays in the memory permanently.
 It includes: your main prompt, NSFW prompt, character description, character personality (if any), scenario (if any).